yhw-yhw/SHOW/README.md

 ### Download Dataset Videos

 Download all videos from youtube, please refer to (https://github.com/amirbar/speech2gesture), or using the following script: ```download_youtube.py```, remember to install `yt-dlp`.
-After downloading all videos, you can using  `SHOW_intervals_subject4.csv` for video interval cropping.
+After downloading all videos, you can using  `SHOW_intervals_subject4.csv` for video interval cropping. oOr download it from https://www.dropbox.com/sh/k3k5iq0hg0y1mjm/AAAar3ObkFPkP4c87sDMggrta?dl=0

 ### Visualize Dataset